BradMoonUESTC/auditclaw/README.md

 - HTTP, stdio, and Python API access to the audit core
 - run logs, event streams, and cost accounting

-What it does **not** yet include:
+What it intentionally leaves to external systems:

-- `openclaw`-style target onboarding and lifecycle management
+- target onboarding and lifecycle management
 - scheduling, retries, queue management, and broader orchestration
 - notification, approval, ticketing, or collaboration workflows
 - persistent platform-level automation around long-running audit operations
 - full external integration and closed-loop operational automation

-The current repository should be understood as the core execution engine, not the full surrounding platform.
+The current repository should be understood as the core execution engine.
+Its HTTP, stdio, and Python APIs exist to make embedding straightforward, including direct integration from systems like `openclaw`.

 ## Quick Start